Philippcmd/SuperVanishV3/README.md

 ## License
-The SuperVanishV3 Plugin is licensed under the ARR license.
+The SuperVanishV3 Plugin is licensed under the MIT license.
 See [`LICENSE.txt`](https://github.com/Philippcmd/SuperVanishV3/blob/master/LICENSE.txt) for more info.